bhic1973/Embedded-Control-Systems/Stability of linear feedback system.md

 The Routh–Hurwitz method is a valuable tool for assessing stability, allowing us to identify the number of roots in the right half-plane without calculating their exact values.
 This aids in designing parameters to achieve closed-loop stability.

 Additionally, we will explore relative stability, which characterizes the level of stability in systems.
-This section wraps up with a stabilizing controller design based on the Routh–Hurwitz method, demonstrated in the Sequential Design Example: Disk Drive Read System.

 # Desired outcomes
 Upon completion of this section, we aim that you should be able to: